Actes Sud

 Actes Sud is a French publishing house based in Arles.
 It was founded in 1978 by author Hubert Nyssen.
 By 2013, the company, then headed by Nyssen's daughter, Françoise Nyssen, had an annual turnover of 60 million euros and 60 staff members.

+Actes Sud acquired Payot & Rivages in 2013.

 History

 ACTeS was situated in Paradou, a village in the Vallée des Baux.
 Here, founder Hubert Nyssen, his wife Christine Le Bœuf, (which was the granddaughter of Belgian banker and patron Henry Le Bœuf), his sister Françoise Nyssen, Bertrand Py and Jean-Paul Capitani met and founded Actes Sud.
 In 1983 Actes Sud moved to Arles.
 The publishing house was incorporated on 2 May 1987.

 The Actes Sud was a publication of the "Atelier de cartographie thématique et statistique" (ACTeS).

 Authors

 A selection of authors Actes Sud published: